StanfordDataCompressionClass/notes/src/homeworks/HW1.md

     a.
 What are the codeword lengths for the symbols in the Huffman code?

-    After a harrowing cab experience in US, Pulkit wants to send a codeword `BADCAB` to Shubham to describe his frustration.
+    After a harrowing cab experience in the US, Pulkit wants to send a codeword `BADCAB` to Shubham to describe his frustration.
 Shubham and Pulkit had agreed to use Huffman encoding for such communications in the past.
-He encodes the codeword `BADCAB` using the original distribution `{A: 0.11, B: 0.09, C: 0.09, D: 0.71}`, and sends both the codeword and this distribution  to Shubham (so that Shubham is able to decode it on his end by building a Huffman tree on his own).
+He encodes the codeword `BADCAB` using a Huffman code for the original distribution `{A: 0.11, B: 0.09, C: 0.09, D: 0.71}`, and sends both the codeword and this distribution  to Shubham (so that Shubham is able to decode it on his end by building a Huffman tree on his own).

     b.
 Unfortunately,  Shubham decodes the message to be `CADBAC` instead of `BADCAB` making him confused.
 What might have gone wrong during this communication between the two?